gravitational/teleport/rfd/0047-desktop-access-session-recording.md

 The core component of the playback functionality is the `ProtoReader`, which reads from a gzipped-stream of protobuf-encoded events and emits deserialized audit events one at a time.

-During playback of SSH sessions, Teleport temporarily writes these events to disk (or buffers them all in memory, in the case of web-UI playbcak), in a format used by the SSH session player.
-Notably, the raw bytes of the SSH session are written to one file, and metadata and timing of these events are written to a separate file.

-The separation of timing events and TTY data is a nice feature for SSH, as an auditor can grep the TTY data and search for activity without "watching" the whole session.

-For desktop access, there is no need to store the timing data separately, as the raw bytes are not text and can not be interpreted without a graphical player.
-In some ways, this makes desktop session playback simpler.
-The Teleport proxy will stream the recorded session events directly from the auth server (via an existing `StreamSessionEvents` API call).
-Since these events contain TDP messages that have already been encoded, it can efficiently stream them over a websocket where the browser will render them just like it does a live session.
+This is what powers the `StreamSessionEvents` API call.

+For desktop access, a new websocket endpoint will be added to the Teleport proxy for session playback.
+The proxy will pull the session ID out of the URL, and use `StreamSessionEvents` to start receiving AuditEvents for the session.
+Since the desktop recording events contain a TDP message that is already encoded, the proxy simply needs to look at the event's delay, determine how long to wait, and then send the TDP message on the websocket.
+This process repeats until the events channel is closed and there are no more events to send.

 To summarize, desktop session *recordings* are captured at the Windows Desktop Service, where live traffic is being translated between RDP and TDP.
 Desktop